5 Sales Attributes We’re Thankful For

 We’re thankful for the sales leaders who own the leadership of their strategic sales initiatives.
 We call this type of leadership, “Leading from the Front”.

-Anyone who’s been involved in a sales transformation knows, going from point A to point B, the desired future state, is no simple feat.
+Anyone who’s been involved in a sales transformation knows that going from point A to point B, the desired future state, is no simple feat.
 The key to ensuring your change initiative’s success is to:

 - Understand what it takes from the sales reps, managers and yourself as the leader to drive lasting outcomes.